Does the hive climate influence bee health?

 Relative humidity below 34% also inevitably leads to dehydration of the wax moths larvae.
 Above this humidity, the survival of the larvae increases with increasing humidity.
 The wetter it is, the better and faster they develop.
 The life expectancy of the adult animals also increases with increasing relative humidity (source: Current Biotica).

-A humidity of 40%-50% corresponds to the climate in natural tree caves inhabited by honeybees in summer.
+A humidity of 40%-50% corresponds to the climate in natural tree cavities inhabited by honeybees in summer.

 The natural behavior of the bees to reduce humidity